 1 in 9 children or 2,195 children die of diarrhea each day - more than AIDS, malaria and the measles put together.
 88% of these are considered preventable with access to clean water and sanitation.

 443 million days of school are missed due to children having waterborne illnesses.
-When students get sick, they do not go to school, so by providing clean water, we are granting them access to a healthier life and a chance at a better future.
+When students get sick, they do not go to school, so by providing safe water, we are granting them access to a healthier life and a chance at a better future.

 18% of all childhood deaths in Haiti are due to diarrheal disease (source).

-There is a 70% increase in school attendance when clean, safe water is provided to students.
+There is a 70% increase in school attendance when safe water is provided to students.